Masters of Science Degree Program in Translational Research

 Upon successful completion of the MTR program, graduates are expected to have developed a strong foundation in the fundamental techniques of translational research.
 They should be able to apply contemporary research tools to clinically relevant areas of investigation.
 The goal of the MTR program is to produce clinical researchers who are competitive in seeking research support and who are knowledgeable about the complex issues associated with conducting sound translational research.
 The MTR program will also assist in the promotion of translational research as a discipline within the Penn community.

 Students may also elect to enroll in a specialized track.
 The translational therapeutics track focuses on discovery of new treatments in an academic setting and transfer of this technology to industry for implementation in clinical practice.
 The regulatory science track trains students in the "science of developing new tools, standards and approaches to assess the safety, efficacy, quality and performance of FDA-regulated products."
+The entrepreneurial science track offers the opportunity to translate biomedical research into innovative solutions and to develop approaches to commercialization.

 To obtain further information about the MTR program policies, procedures and administration, please refer to the student handbook (PDF).
 For eligibility requirements, tuition costs and applying to the MTR program, please visit the application page.